sondr3/generator-jekyllized/app/templates/app/_posts/2014-03-03-welcome-to-jekyll.md

 {% endhighlight %}

 Check out the [Jekyll docs][jekyll] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].

-Maybe some paragraphs in the post then?
-It should bloody work now.
-If it is in the correct directory...
-And has the correct file ending.

-What about now then?

 [jekyll-gh]: https://github.com/mojombo/jekyll
 [jekyll]:    http://jekyllrb.com